PubNubDevelopers/ios-push-notifications-tutorial/README.md

 * Send messages to other users in the chat room.
 * Receive messages from other users in the chat room.
 * See past messages from other users in the chat room, even if the current user is offline.
-* See message actions from users in the [debug console](https://www.pubnub.com/docs/console) and interact with the Android app in real-time.
+* See message reactions from users in the [debug console](https://www.pubnub.com/docs/console) and interact with the Android app in real-time.
 * Receive and display mobile push notifications, regardless of application state

 ## Installing / Getting started